DataFire/Integrations/integrations/generated/google_slides/README.md

 ### presentations.pages.getThumbnail
 Generates a thumbnail of the latest version of the specified page in the presentation and returns a URL to the thumbnail image.

+This request counts as an expensive read request for quota purposes.

 ```js